Code-Institute-Submissions/Upon-Wonder/README.md

 - Adding videos to the gallery for some variety in the media content.
 - Making the tour dates page more similar in structure as the rest of the pages with the hero image and header text.
 - Adding a map to the tour date page.
-- Adding a contact page for fans to be able to send a message to the band.
+- Adding a contact page for fans or potential bookers to be able to send a message to the band.

 ## Features
 The project has a total of five pages.
-The index page, about page, gallery page, tour dates page and contact page.
+The index page, about page, gallery page, tour dates page and a contact page.
 Four out of the five pages features a responsive navigation bar that contains the logo to the left and four options of which page the visitor wants to go to.